University of Central Florida Calculus Tutor | Differential Equations | MAC 2312 | MAC 2313 | MAP 2302 | Abstract Algebra | Real Analysis Help

 - Taylor and Maclaurin series

-A major difficulty in Calculus II is recognizing which integration technique to apply during an exam.
-Woody Calculus teaches students to quickly recognize these patterns so they can select the correct method immediately.
+A major difficulty in Calculus II is recognizing which integration technique or series test applies during an exam.
+Woody Calculus teaches students to quickly recognize these patterns so they can select the correct method with confidence.

-Calculus III extends calculus into multiple dimensions and introduces vector calculus concepts used heavily in engineering and physics.
+MAC 2313 Calculus III extends calculus into multiple dimensions and introduces vector calculus concepts used heavily in engineering, physics, computer science, and applied mathematics.

 Topics typically include: